Advisory Board

 Advisory board members agree to use their experience and knowledge for the benefit of Minnesota Sea Grant programs by

-- Actively participating in one to three meetings each year (additional meetings may be held as needed);
+1. Actively participating in quarterly meetings each year (additional meetings are held as needed);

-- Providing timely information and advice to Minnesota Sea Grant leadership at meetings and as desired throughout their term;
+2. Providing timely information and advice to Minnesota Sea Grant leadership and staff at meetings and as desired throughout their term;

-- Participating in review panels of research, extension, and/or other project proposals;
+3. Participating in review of research, extension, and/or other project proposals;